Percona-Lab/percona-docstreamer/readme.md

 ### The hard way

-You might want to compile docMongoStream for a different architecture (not tested) other than linux, so in order to do that you will just need to follow a few steps:
+You might want to compile Percona docStreamer for a different architecture (not tested) other than linux, so in order to do that you will just need to follow a few steps:

 1. Clone this repo
 2. Make whatever changes to the application you want (not required)